taran-pierce/xbox/README.md

   * Game Clips

 ### Upcoming Features
-* separate routes for different data from the API
+* Find more routes to integrate with